 Ottobock Avantgarde wheelchair helps Hannah get triathlon ready

-World para-triathlete champion Hannah Moore has a new ally in her preparations to retain her crown in 2019 – the Ottobock Avantgarde wheelchair.
+World para-triathlete champion Hannah Moore has a new ally when she prepares for competition – the Ottobock Avantgarde wheelchair.

 Below-knee amputee Hannah, 22, who is also in her first year studying for a sports science degree at Loughborough University, has found the Avantgarde invaluable as she prepares and recovers from races, giving her residual limb the rest it needs.

 “When I first started with triathlon I wasn’t doing a great deal of training but now I am doing so much more and that of course puts a lot more strain on my leg and increases the risk of sores and blisters.”

 On the advice of her coaches, she decided having a wheelchair would help speed up her recovery time after races and keep her leg as healthy as possible.

 She needed something lightweight and compact, and found exactly what she needed with the Avantgarde.

 The Avantgarde is Ottobock’s folding manual wheelchair for active users and as well as folding to just 27cm width, also comes in 17 different colours for the style savvy.
 It can have a fixed footplate or swing-away footrests and can be configured for almost all shapes and sizes, with 84 separate configuration points.

 “This is so much better than the chair I previously had before my amputation,” she said.
 “It folds up so small which is ideal when you’re living in halls like me, and for when we travel for competitions.”